Course Catalog for URBAN STUDIES

 Affordable Housing Policies

 This course will provide an in-depth treatment of affordable housing policy and programs in the United States starting with the New Deal and how they have shaped and reshaped the City of Hartford.
 The course will focus on the legacy of affordable housing programs and current federal, state, and local policies aimed to desegregated and promote economic opportunities for low-income households.
 Students will gain an advanced knowledge on a variety of affordable housing programs and policies aimed at increasing affordability and de-concentrating poverty.
 Students will have the opportunity to witness changes at a particular housing project in Hartford in the City's effort to meet new housing policy objectives while providing affordable housing to residents.
-(HUM)
+(HUIP)

 Prerequisite: C- or better in Urban Studies 101 or CTYP 101 or permission of instructor.